learn-crypto-trading/learn-crypto-trading.github.io/README.md

 OR

-If you'd just like to chat or check out the rest of our crypto resources, join the [Crypto SuperSource Discord Server](https://discord.gg/ahTuPMY), where most of these links came from.
+If you'd just like to chat or check out our other resources, join the [Crypto SuperSource Discord Server](http://crypt0library.net), where most of these links came from.

 *Pull Requests Welcome*